fpdf-easytable/simple_unit_test/README.md

 use_namespace

-    string of semi-colon separated namespaces needed as in the definition of the class class_name.
-    For example if in the definition of the dummy you are using an object from a particular class.
+    string of semi-colon separated namespaces needed for the definition of the callable functions use as dummies.
+For example if in the definition of the dummy, it requieres the instantiation of an object from a particular class.
+So you need to pass this class in the string use_namespace

-use_namespace

-    you can pass a specific namespace if it is needed for the definition of any callable.

 *Example*

 ```
+	//Suppose the method we are testing use the method WebService\WebRegister::send
+	//which take few seconds to perform or has productions settings.
+	//So we want to override WebService\WebRegister::send with a custom callable function,
+	//let's call it dummy_send.

     function dummy_send(some-parameters){
-        $obj=new Obj();
+        $obj=new Obj(); // if we suppose this is defined in the namespace NameSpace
        //some code
     }